Argatmj/Nebula/README.md

-# Nebula: Movement-Controlled Audio Player
+# Nebula: Movement Controlled Audio Player

 ## Overview

-Nebula is an audio player that can be controlled using hand movements.
+Nebula is an audio player that can be controlled with hand movements using machine learning.
 It supports basic functions such as next, previous, play/pause, and volume control.

 The project is split into two main folders: